 The economic and monetary union represents a major step in bringing EU economies closer together.
 It makes it much easier to work and do business together because economic and tax policies across the EU are linked, everyone operates under one common monetary policy and a common currency — the euro — is used in most of the Member States.

-When the global economic crisis hit, the EU and its 28 countries took unprecedented measures to protect their economies.
+When the global economic crisis hit, the EU and its then 28 countries took unprecedented measures to protect their economies.
 These measures proved difficult for citizens and did not always take into account the effect on people's lives.
 Today, the EU wants to draw on the lessons learned and complete the economic and monetary union to help support disadvantaged people and to create more jobs.
 In doing so, it aims to ensure the stability of the euro, to strengthen public finances and to relaunch social dialogue.

 The EU also protects people through laws to limit working hours, tackle workplace discrimination, make working conditions safer and ensure that they receive compensation for work injuries.
 To deliver new and more effective rights for citizens, the European Pillar of Social Rights enshrines principles and rights in the areas of equal opportunities on the labour market, fair working conditions and social protection.